Your company has recurring software expenses, but nobody owns the renewal dates.

 Freelancers and consultants often have a mix of software subscriptions, hosting costs, domain renewals, and professional membership fees.
 None of them are huge individually, but together they can be a meaningful part of your monthly operating cost - worth knowing precisely.

-Small business owners
+Small and medium business owners

 You are close enough to the finances to care about every recurring line item, but busy enough that reviewing them falls to the bottom of the list.
 A tracker with automatic reminders does the remembering for you.
 The blog has guides on building a lean cost structure worth reading.